MircoBabin/KeePassCommander/README.md

 Using [Git Credentials via KeePassCommander](https://github.com/MircoBabin/GitCredentialsViaKeePassCommander) the credentials for git repositories can be queried from KeePass upon a pull or push command.

+# Virtual Machine

+Via a shared folder it is possible to query the KeePass password store on the host (running outside the Virtual Machine) from within a Virtual Machine.
+Read the [documentation here](https://github.com/MircoBabin/KeePassCommander/docs/VirtualMachine.md).

 # Why
 The plugin [KeePassHttp](https://github.com/pfn/keepasshttp/) already exists for querying the password store.
 I did not want to use this plugin, because it embeds a http server inside KeePass.